-Yes; the gang reporting form is available on our website & at schools; we have a partnership with our local police departments who provide officers that conduct walk-throughs regularly; we have an SRO that is based at our middle school and an SRO that is based at one of our high schools.
+Yes; the gang reporting form is available on our website and at schools; we have a partnership with our local police departments that provide officers that conduct walk-throughs regularly; we have an SRO that is based at our middle school and an SRO that is based at one of our high schools.

-- 8. Do you feel the gang related issues and similar destructive or illegal behavior has increased, decreased, or remained the same as the previous school year?
-In reviewing the incidents that have been reported, we would say a decrease in the schools. - 9.
+- 8. Do you feel that gang related issues and similar destructive or illegal behavior have increased, decreased, or remained the same as the previous school year?
+In reviewing the incidents that have been reported, there has been a decrease in the schools. - 9.
 Optional: Please share any other thoughts, questions, or comments regarding gang activity, regulation, policies, or awareness programs in your local school system.
 NA